The Palæstra Philosophy

 THE PALÆSTRA REPRESENTS THE SPIRIT OF LIVE INTERACTION AND HUMAN CONTACT AT THE HEART OF ALL LEARNING AND PRACTICE.

 In Ancient Greece, no Gymnasium could exist without a Palæstra.
 The Palæstra was the wrestling and martial arts school that was built into every Gymnasium.
 Many of Plato's dialogues take place in a Palæstra and feature Socrates wrestling with students physically before wrestling with them philosophically.
-In fact, in the original days of Plato's Academy, most sessions were held inside the nearby Academy Gymnasium hinting at the original practice-based nature of academic learning.
+In fact, in the original days of Plato's Academy, most sessions were held inside the nearby Academy Gymnasium hinting at the original practice-based nature of academic learning forums.

 "Let he who would move the world first move himself"